Coding conventions are style guidelines for programming. They typically cover:

 At the bottom of this page, you will find a wider discussion about naming rules.

 Always put spaces around operators ( = + - * / ), and after commas:

 Always use 4 spaces for indentation of code blocks:

 |Do not use tabs (tabulators) for indentation.
 Different editors interpret tabs differently.|

 General rules for object definitions:

-Short objects can be written compressed, on one line, like this:
+Short objects can be written compressed, on one line, using spaces only between properties, like this:

 For readability, avoid lines longer than 80 characters.

 Always use the same naming convention for all your code.
 For example: